-Lower impaction describes the rostral movement of the brain with impaction of the cerebellum in the foramen magnum.
-During lower impaction, pressure of the cerebellar tonsils on the respiratory center may be fatal.
+Lower impaction describes the rostral movement of the brain with the impaction of the cerebellum in the foramen magnum.
+During lower impaction, the pressure of the cerebellar tonsils on the respiratory center may be fatal.

 Macroscopic structure of the cerebellum

 The cerebellum arises from the rhombic lips or alar plates of the metencephalon.
 Grossly it appears as an ovoid structure that resides in the posterior cranial fossa inferior to the tentorium cerebelli.
-In an anatomical specimen, the cerebellum can macroscopically be divided into the vermis (cerebellar worm) and the two hemispheres.
-The outer surface of the cerebellum exhibits numerous grooves (fissurae) and twists (foliae), which lead to a significant increase in the cerebellum’s surface area.
+In an anatomical specimen, the cerebellum can macroscopically be divided into the vermis (cerebellar worm) and the 2 hemispheres.
+The outer surface of the cerebellum exhibits numerous grooves (fissurae) and twists (folia), which lead to a significant increase in the cerebellum’s surface area.

-Depending on its function, the cerebellum can also be divided into three entities.
+Depending on its function, the cerebellum can also be divided into 3 entities.
 These are the vestibulocerebellum, the spinocerebellum, and the pontocerebellum.
 Their names stem from the main portion of the afferents that enter each respective entity.

 Structure of the cerebellar cortex